Lightstreamer/Lightstreamer-example-StockList-client-blackberry10-android/README.md

 ![screenshot](screenshot.png)

-This demo reuses the sources of the Lightstreamer StockList Demo Client for Android and thus this project has no sources nor resources excluding this README file.
+This demo reuses the sources of the [Lightstreamer - Basic Stock-List Demo - Android Client](https://github.com/Weswit/Lightstreamer-example-StockList-client-android) and thus this project has no sources nor resources excluding this README file.

 Real-Time simulated Stock-List data is received from the Lightstreamer Server deployed @ [http://push.lightstreamer.com](http://push.lightstreamer.com)
 <!-- END DESCRIPTION lightstreamer-example-stocklist-client-blackberry10-android -->